 Editor's note: This article was originally published on October 13, 2021.
 It has since been updated.

-An Amazon delivery driver has become a social media favorite after a TikToker shared how she gave her potentially life-saving advice while dropping off a package.
-A couple of months ago, Jessica Huseman — who is known as @_jesshopehuse on TikTok — posted a doorbell video of the Amazon Flex employee walking up to her front stoop with a package.
-As she nears the house, the driver, Kelsey, first greeted the residents before pointing out a detail that in addition to being an inconvenience for delivery drivers, could also prove dangerous in the case of emergencies.
+An Amazon delivery driver has become a social media favorite after a TikTok user shared how she gave her potentially life-saving advice while dropping off a package.
+In 2021, Jessica Huseman — who is known as @_jesshopehuse on TikTok — posted a doorbell video of the Amazon Flex employee walking up to her front stoop with a package.
+As she neared the house, the driver, Kelsey, first greeted the residents before pointing out a detail that in addition to being an inconvenience for delivery drivers, could also prove dangerous in the case of emergencies.

 "We just moved in and this happened today... she's not wrong though.
 Guess I need to get some house numbers," she wrote.
 Other TikTok users flooded the video's comments section with praise for Kelsey and examples of being in situations like the one she warned off.
 "My mom just had her house painted and didn't have the numbers up yet," wrote Emmy Kilby.
 "The police had the wrong house and banged on her windows with guns drawn thinking they had the right house...
 They were supposed to be two doors down.
 She put them up so fast.
 Was so scary.
 The GPS said a different house was hers.
 She learned her lesson lol."